kmdouglass/website/posts/why-is-camera-read-noise-gaussian-distributed.md

 .. has_math: true
 -->

 As a microscopist I work with very weak light signals, often just tens of photons per camera pixel.
-As a result, the images I record are noisy[^1].
+The images I record are noisy as a result[^1].
 To a good approximation, the value of a pixel is a sum of two random variables describing two different physical processes:

 1. photon shot noise, which is described by a Poisson probability mass function, and
 2. camera read noise, which is described by a Gaussian probability density function.